dsrcr/vite-react-template/README.md

-# Starting poin for building react apps
+# Starting point for building react apps
 I've created this template because I wanted to speed-up the process of making new vite app.
 This template allows me to use my stack out-of-the-box, without thinkink about the right dependency every time I start a new project.

 This template comes with default setup for: